mmc41/VALJOGen/site/content/blog/2014/first.md

 ---
 kind: article
-created_at: 25 October 2014
+created_at: 20 October 2014
 created_by: mmc
 title: First public release
 tags: [Release]
 ---

-This week the first release candidate of VALJOGen was uploaded in maven central for public use.
+First release candidate of VALJOGen was uploaded in maven central for public use.

 This version is fully functionally but not tested in the wild.